harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 Use single replica delegates for tasks that require the same instance, and use a delegate selector by delegate name.
 The tradeoff is that you might have to compromise on your delegates' high availability.

-### Delegate is not able to connect to the created build farm
+### Delegate is unable to connect to the created build farm

 If you get this error when using a Kubernetes cluster build infrastructure, and you have confirmed that the delegate is installed in the same cluster where the build is running, you may need to allow port 20001 in your network policy to allow pod-to-pod communication.

-If the delegate is not able to connect to the created build farm with [Istio MTLS STRICT mode](https://developer.harness.io/docs/continuous-integration/use-ci/set-up-build-infrastructure/k8s-build-infrastructure/set-up-a-kubernetes-cluster-build-infrastructure/#create-headless-service-for-istio-mtls-strict-mode), and you are seeing that the pod is removed after a few seconds, you might need to add [Istio ProxyConfig](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#ProxyConfig) with `"holdApplicationUntilProxyStarts": true`.
+If the delegate is unable to connect to the created build farm with [Istio MTLS STRICT mode](https://developer.harness.io/docs/continuous-integration/use-ci/set-up-build-infrastructure/k8s-build-infrastructure/set-up-a-kubernetes-cluster-build-infrastructure/#create-headless-service-for-istio-mtls-strict-mode), and you are seeing that the pod is removed after a few seconds, you might need to add [Istio ProxyConfig](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#ProxyConfig) with `"holdApplicationUntilProxyStarts": true`.
 This setting delays application start until the pod is ready to accept traffic so that the delegate doesn't attempt to connect before the pod is ready.

 For more delegate and Kubernetes troubleshooting guidance, go to [Troubleshooting Harness](https://developer.harness.io/docs/troubleshooting/troubleshooting-nextgen).